 Okay, so if quick detailers shouldn’t be used to remove dust or light dirt between washes, how do you keep your car clean without doing a full wash again?

 You’ve got one other product that can help you in this situation, a waterless wash.
-Personally, I don’t use waterless wash products because I prefer to just get the hose out and give my car a full clean.
+Personally, I don’t use waterless wash products because I prefer to just get the pressure washer out and give my car a full clean.

 However, I appreciate some car owners like in areas where you can’t do this.
 So a waterless wash can come in handy to safely remove dust between washes.